SimonShirley/VRCFriends/README.md

 A simple Windows WPF application for quickly seeing which of your friends are currently available on VRChat.

 ## Pre-requisites
-The application was written in Visual Studio, built using .NET 9 and .NET Framework 4.8.1
+The application was written in C# using Visual Studio, built using .NET 9 and .NET Framework 4.8.1

 In order to run the application, the application has been published as 'self-contained', meaning it should just run.